 What We Offer

-As a service for consumers, Happy Patch Produce provides opportunities for socialization and job readiness.
+As a service for peers, Happy Patch Produce provides opportunities for socialization and job readiness.
 As a service to the community, it provides a vibrant marketplace in which to shop for:

 - delicious produce, from tomatoes grown in our own greenhouses to seasonal fruits